Savannah Georgia

 The spirit of Mary reacts negatively to people she thinks are just flattering her to get on her good side.
 She may not like mediums either.

 A medium stood in front of her large picture, and told her she was a handsome woman.
-She knew better, and gave the medium a headache and tickled her tummy.
+Mary knew better, and gave the medium a headache and tickled her tummy.

 STILL HAUNTED?

 Yes Indeed!
-The spirit of Mary Telfair is still front and center, enjoying her mansion, her art museum and likes supervising the living; making sure they follow her simple requests, as well as putting annoying mediums in their place.
+The spirit of Mary Telfair is still front and center, enjoying her mansion and her art museum and supervising the living, making sure that museum staff follow her simple requests, as well as putting annoying mediums in their place.

-The activities listed above has been experienced by the staff and visitors.
+The activities listed above have been experienced by staff and visitors.

-During the fall, various ghost tours take people around to various haunted places.
-One such tour; Ghost Party, has a map of places where they go, and Telfair Academy is on their map.
+During the fall, ghost tours take people around to various haunted places.
+One such tour, Ghost Party, has a map of places where they visit, and Telfair Academy is on it.
 One person left a comment on their website that she got to go on an investigation of Telfair Academy.
-No hard evidence has been posted or shared on line though.
+No hard evidence has been posted or shared online though.

 LOCATION